 She's now a convert.

-Kofi Annan offered a grim assessment of Kosovo's progress towards stability, saying in a report that uh Kosovo had fallen behind in efforts to create a multi-ethnic and democratic society.
+Kofi Annan offered a grim assessment of Kosovo's progress towards stability, saying in a report that Kosovo had fallen behind in efforts to create a multi-ethnic and democratic society.

-Not good news for Bill Clinton, and uh you have to say the uh UN's doing a bang-up job in Haiti, too.
+And you'd have to say the UN is doing a bang-up job in Haiti, too.

-Consumer confidence is its highest in three and a half years, but I keep hearing on the news the American people are down in a dumps, doom and gloom, high energy prices, and nobody's happy.
+But I keep hearing on the news, the American people are down in a dump's doom and gloom, high energy prices, and nobody's happy.

-I keep hearing that on the news, but consumer conference from the conference board, highest it's been in three and a half years.
+But consumer confidence from the conference board, highest it's been in three and a half years.